Eventbrite Networking Alternatives: Beyond Ticketing

 20 April 2025 · 7 min read

 Eventbrite is one of the most widely-used event ticketing and discovery platforms in the world.
 If you want to find local events, buy tickets, and manage attendance, Eventbrite does the job reliably.
-It's a solid infrastructure layer for the events industry.
+It's solid infrastructure for the events industry.

 What Eventbrite isn't, and doesn't claim to be, is a networking tool.
 Once you've bought your ticket and shown up at the event, Eventbrite's job is largely done.
 The question of who you'll meet, how you'll meet them, and what connections you'll make is entirely up to you.